ManuGithubSteam/LinJarK/README.md

 Always check out: linjark_grammar#.ods for progress and the FAQ.md file

+This project is considered active in development and not stable or bugfree!

 Purpose
 ========
 This git repository is set up with the goal of providing a __more easy solution__ for German speaking people to control their PC, house or whatever with their voice with *open source and free solutions.*